Hide mobile menu

 How is an offset account different from a redraw facility?

-Offset accounts are different to redraw facilities because they are a separate account from your home loan, while a redraw facility allows you to withdraw any additional repayments you have made into your home loan.
+Offset accounts are different from redraw facilities because they are a separate account from your home loan, while a redraw facility allows you to withdraw any additional repayments you have made into your home loan, less one repayment.

 Why an offset account works well with a fixed rate loan